Tucker Carlson plans to spend more time in Maine

 But Florida is not where his heart is.

-Carlson bought a former town garage from Woodstock last year that’s beside the library and renovated it this year to serve as a studio for his nightly show.
+Carlson bought a former town garage from Woodstock last year and renovated it this year to serve as a studio for his nightly show.

 Carlson is a political commentator, author and columnist whose highly rated cable show is popular among President Donald Trump’s loyalists — and the president himself.

-In Maine, he owns a house on a lake not far from his Bryant Pond studio.

-Carlson began broadcasting from a makeshift studio in the library basement three years ago so he would not have to leave his summer home to air his show.
+Carlson began broadcasting from a makeshift studio in the library basement next door to the garage three years ago so he would not have to leave his summer home to air his show.

 For the next couple of years, he broadcast from the little studio in rented space occasionally.